 An alternative experiment

-While building the £35 model railway challenge, I’ve been experimenting with a technique to improve the look of the OO gauge track without needing to modifying the rolling stock.
+While building the £35 model railway challenge, I’ve been experimenting with a technique to improve the look of the OO gauge track without needing to modify the rolling stock.

 This is to change the spacing of the sleepers.
 The rails remain the same distance apart (gauge) but I’ve increased the sleeper spacing.